For my mother

 until we drifted with it

-into another dimension
+into another dimension.

-when the day came, you would smile
+When the day came, you would smile,

-your deep-set eyes brighten
+your deep-set eyes would brighten

 and I would know

-in our Arcadia, how easy it was
+In our Arcadia, how easy it was

 to live, laugh, love